SkyForgerUK/Walk_Mr_Pancake_Project_1/README.md

 - __Logo not showing on the published page__

-    - In the page header the path to the logo image started like - "/assets/..." so i changed it to "assets/..." and the issue was fixed
+    - In the page header the path to the logo image started like - "/assets/..." so I changed it to "assets/..." and the issue was fixed

 - __Thank you page background image overlapping the nav bar for screen sizes over 900px__

-    - Created a new set of styling in "@media screen and (min-width: 900px)" to counter teh issue - fixed
+    - Created a new set of styling in "@media screen and (min-width: 900px)" to counter the issue - fixed

  ### Not fixed bugs